Understanding R&D in the mining and quarrying sector2 min read

 - Replicating existing machinery with newer and more efficient models

-- Developing a machine which can undertake processes previously done by employees
+- Developing a machine that can undertake processes previously done by employees

 - The use of robotics in measuring and monitoring mines